2023 Alberta Income Tax Calculator

 Types of Tax Credits

-Transverse the volume of tax credits available, and you’ll find that they fall into two primary categories: non-refundable and refundable.
+Look at the amount of tax credits available.
+You will see they fit into two main types: non-refundable and refundable.

 Non-refundable Tax Credits